Marshall Bloom: Early life and education

 Marshall Bloom was born in Denver, Colorado.
 He attended Amherst College and graduated in 1966.
 While there, he served as chairman of The Student publication and received the Samuel Bowles Prize for his accomplishments in journalism.
-During the summer of 1965 Marshall worked as a Montgomery, Alabama, correspondent for The Southern Courier reporting on the Civil Rights struggle.
+During the summer of 1965, Bloom worked as a Montgomery, Alabama, correspondent for The Southern Courier, reporting on the Civil rights movement.

 Bloom was one of the 20 Amherst graduates who walked out during their own commencement to protest the awarding of an honorary degree to Defense Secretary Robert McNamara.

 Bloom achieved some national notoriety in England, where he attended the London School of Economics as a graduate student and was elected as president of its student union.
 He had a prominent role in the sit-ins and demonstrations there in the spring of 1967, protesting the appointment of Sir Walter Adams as the school's next director.
 Bloom was suspended and his suspension sparked further demonstrations.